 Brenda Morrison (2002) ‘Bullying and Victimisation in Schools: A restorative justice approach’, Trends and Issues in Crime and Criminal Justice, no. 219, Australian Institute of Criminology, Canberra.

-Dr Eliza Ahmed’s research interests lie in the regulation of rule violation as it relates to shame/pride management, interpersonal relationships, and the processes of regulation.
-Focusing in...
+Dr Eliza Ahmed is a Clinical Psychologist.
+Her research interests lie in the regulation of rule violation as it relates to shame/pride management, interpersonal relationships, and the processes of...

 Valerie Braithwaite is an interdisciplinary social scientist with a disciplinary background in psychology.
 She has taught in social and clinical psychology programs at undergraduate and graduate...

-Nathan is a Visitor at RegNet.
-Previously he has held appointments as a Lecturer at the Institute of Criminology, University of Cambridge, and a Post-Doctoral Fellowship at the Katholieke...
+Dr Nathan Harris is a Clinical Psychologist.
+Previously he has held appointments as a Lecturer at the Institute of Criminology, University of Cambridge, and a Post-Doctoral Fellowship at the...